-You have a Pinterest account and wondering how to set up your profile the right way?
+You have a Pinterest account and you are wondering how to set up your profile the right way?

-The tips I’m sharing with you in this article helped me to increase my reach and get naturally followers on Pinterest without using any shady tactics.
+The tips I’m sharing with you in this article helped me to increase my reach and get natural followers on Pinterest without using any shady tactics or paid ads.

-In case you don’t have a Pinterest account yet, check out the Ultimate beginner’s guide to Pinterest first and come back to this post after that.
+In case you don’t have a Pinterest account yet, check out the Ultimate beginner’s guide to Pinterest first and then come back to this post again.

 TABLE OF CONTENT